apitt/gctools_hackathon_2017/readme.md

             * Select 'create a new job' at `start chrome.exe $(docker-machine ip swarm-1):8082/jenkins/newJob`
             * Enter item name as "gcpedia-demo", select Pipeline and then OK.
             * Paste the content of the /jenkins/jenkinsfile.groovy file into the Pipeline script textarea.
-            * Paste your credential ID from your github credentials into the pull stage of the Pipeline script and press Save.
+            * (removed step while a public repo)Paste your credential ID from your github credentials into the pull stage of the Pipeline script and press Save.
             * Select `Build Now`

 # Developing